 - Instead of standing on a pedestal with our great knowledge, we strategically practice tactics that makes us appear approachable, are welcoming of questions, and humbly remind those around us that we are just on a journey ourselves.

-Trust me, I know that “dialoguing” with people who don’t see eye-to-eye with us on social issues can feel like pulling teeth.
-It is normal to enter into flight, fight, or freeze mode.
+Trust me, I know that having a “dialogue” with people who don’t see eye-to-eye with us on social issues can feel like pulling teeth!
+Realize you might enter into flight, fight, or freeze mode.
 It takes a lot of practice to become good at advocating with love, something I am still learning!
 In a nutshell, the key is to not let the problem become bigger than people.

 What You Will Start Good Fires For?
 Discovering Your Holy Discontent